Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Arrowroot Powder

-🥚 When Arrowroot powder is an egg substitute used, mix two tablespoons of arrowroot powder with three tablespoons of cold water.
+🥚 When Arrowroot powder is used as an egg substitute, mix two tablespoons of arrowroot powder with three tablespoons of cold water.
 Whisk well until the mixture is smooth and uniform, then add it to your recipe to replace one egg.

 Aquafaba